tidalcycles/tidal-doc/docs/getting-started/Tutorial.md

      d1 $ sound "bd"

-Evaluate the above code in the Atom (or Emacs) editor by pressing Ctrl+Enter.
+Evaluate the above code in the Pulsar editor by pressing Ctrl+Enter.
 If you want to stop the sound again, look ahead to the section on silence.